 The scan usually costs $100, but I got it for $80 during Raw Feeding Miami’s Thanksgiving sale last year.

-Update September 2020: Raw Feeding Miami no longer carries the test, but Dogs Naturally Magazine does.
-It costs $107.95.
+Update 2023: Raw Feeding Miami no longer carries the test, but Amazon does.

 What Does This Dog Allergy Test Cover And How Does It Work?

 This wellness scan is a biofeedback test that identifies food and environmental stress triggers in pets.

 The wellness scan kit includes the following:

 - 3 organic cotton swabs for saliva samples

 - A comb to collect a hair sample